Wjonke/Sprint-Challenge-Applied-Javascript/README.md

 In meeting the minimum viable product (MVP) specifications listed below, you should have a console full of correct responses to the problems given.

-## Self-Study Questions

-Demonstrate your understanding of this week's concepts by answering the following free-form questions.

-Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?

-2. What is an event?

-3. What is an event listener?

-4. Why would we convert a NodeList into an Array?

-5. What is a component?

-### Git Set up

-* [ ] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
-You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code paying particular attention to the Tabs component and the Cards components.
+* [x] Look through the HTML code paying particular attention to the Tabs component and the Cards components.
 You will notice they share a data attribute.
 We will be using this data attribute to determine which cards should show when each tab is selected.

-* [ ] Following the instructions in the `Tabs.js` file, complete the `TabLink`, and `TabCard` class components.
+* [x] Following the instructions in the `Tabs.js` file, complete the `TabLink`, and `TabCard` class components.
 It will look and feel very similar to the last project we worked on, but with a twist.
 Now, instead of one `Item` to display, we will need to display a collection of `Cards`.
 Think about ways to iterate over an array and manipulate each item.  **Note: You will need to un-comment the code after the lines of instructions.
 The code is commented out so you can work error-free**

 * [ ] Once you get your `Tab` component working properly add a couple more articles yourself and check out how it works.

 ## Stretch Problems